aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> Does new media promote accountability in nondemocratic countries, where offline media is often suppressed?
 We show that blog posts, which exposed corruption in Russian state-controlled companies, had
 a negative causal impact on their market returns.
 For identification, we exploit the precise timing of blog posts by looking at within-day results with company-day fixed effects.
 Furthermore, we show that the posts are ultimately associated with higher management turnover and less minority shareholder conflicts.
 Taken together, our results suggest that social media can discipline corruption even in a country with limited political competition and heavily censored traditional media.

-#### <a href= "https://journals.sagepub.com/doi/10.1177/1527002517717299"> The Effects of Physical Activity on Social Interactions: The Case of Trust and Trustworthiness </a>
-##### Giovanni Di Bartolomeo and Stefano Papa

-<b> Abstract: </b> There is no doubt that physical activity improves health conditions; however, does it also affect the way people interact?
-Beyond the obvious effects related to team games, we wonder whether physical activity has in itself some effect on social behavior.
-Our research focuses on the potential effects of physical activity on trust and trustworthiness.
-Specifically, we compare the choices of subjects playing an investment game who were previously exposed to short-time physical activity to others who are not exposed to it, but involved in different simple tasks.
-On average, we find that subjects exposed to physical activity exhibit more trust and prosocial behaviors than those who are not exposed.
-These effects are not temporary.

 #### <a href= "https://economics.mit.edu/sites/default/files/2022-08/Subsidizing%20Health%20Insurance%20for%20Low-Income%20Adults.pdf"> Subsidizing Health Insurance for Low-Income Adults: Evidence from Massachusetts </a>
 #####  Amy Finkelstein, Nathaniel Hendren, and Mark Shepard